Supreme (brand): Artist collaborations

 Supreme's first artist collaboration was with Rammellzee in 1994, the year the brand opened its first store in New York City; the partnership produced hand-painted trucker hats and backpacks.
 In 2020, Supreme partnered with artist Takashi Murakami to produce a limited-edition Box Logo Tee, which raised $1 million for COVID-19 pandemic relief efforts.

 Other visual artists who have collaborated with Supreme include Charlie Ahearn, Ralph Bakshi, Pedro Bell, Larry Clark, George Condo, Martha Cooper, Cost, R. Crumb, Chris Cunningham,Dondi, Erik Foss, Futura, Nan Goldin, Gonz, Damien Hirst, JA, Daniel Johnston, KAWS, Mike Kelley, Harmony Korine, Wilfred Limonious, David Lynch, M.C.
 Escher, Ari Marcopoulos, Malcolm McLaren, Shawn Mortensen, Raymond Pettibon, Richard Prince, Lee Quiñones, Peter Saville, Andres Serrano, Dash Snow, Aphex Twin, Joel-Peter Witkin, and Martin Wong, contributing graphics, sculpture, and mixed media to limited-edition collections.

 Fashion

 Supreme has partnered with various fashion designers and luxury brands throughout its history including Comme des Garçons (2012, 2013, 2014, 2015, and 2018), Yohji Yamamoto (2020, 2022, and 2025), Undercover (2015, 2016, 2018, and 2023) Jean-Paul Gaultier (2019), Tiffany and Co.
 (2021), Stone Island (2014, 2015, 2016, 2017, 2019, 2020, 2022, and 2023), Burberry (2022), and Martine Rose (2024).

-In 2017, Supreme partnered with Louis Vuitton, in a collaboration that was the first of it’s kind with a luxury fashion house and a skateboard brand.
-The collection was featured in the Louis Vuitton runway show during Paris Fashion Week in January of 2017, and later that year the collection was appeared in Luis Vuitton pop-up shops and stores in Sydney, Seoul, Tokyo, Beijing, Paris, London, Miami, and Los Angeles.
+In 2017, Supreme partnered with Louis Vuitton, in a collaboration that was the first of its kind with a luxury fashion house and a skateboard brand.
+The collection was featured in the Louis Vuitton runway show during Paris Fashion Week in January 2017, and later that year the collection was appeared in Louis Vuitton pop-up shops and stores in Sydney, Seoul, Tokyo, Beijing, Paris, London, Miami, and Los Angeles.

+Legal disputes

+In 2013, Supreme sued Leah McSweeney and her brand Married to the Mob for alleged infringement of its box logo.
+McSweeney was represented by civil-rights attorney Norman Siegel.
+Artist Barbara Kruger criticized the dispute, and the case was voluntarily dismissed after three months.

+Supreme has also faced international trademark conflicts.
+A brief period of litigation in Italy and an early EU refusal allowed some non-official "Supreme" goods to be sold in Europe, and a 2018 partnership between Samsung Electronics and a counterfeit "Supreme" brand in China was quickly canceled after backlash.
+In 2019–2020, the European Union Intellectual Property Office granted Supreme EU-wide trademark protection.